Ezinnem/slack-bot/README.md

 # slack-bot
-A Slack messaging bot developed using Golang and Slack API
+A Slack messaging bot developed using Golang and Slack API.